-How much traffic do I need to start making full-time income money from my site?
+How much traffic do I need to start making a full-time income from my site?

-That's a very common question that almost every new blogger or webmaster is going to ask at one point of another, and today I'm going to answer it.
+That’s a very common question that almost every new blogger or webmaster is going to ask at one point or another, and today I’m going to answer it.

 100,000 page views a month.